slarmoo/.github/profile/simon/simonService/simonService.md

 ![Simon](../simon.png)

-This deliverable demonstrates adding a backend web service that serves up the frontend, handles HTTP endpoint requests, and stores information in memory on the server.
+This deliverable demonstrates adding a backend web service that serves up the frontend application code, handles HTTP endpoint requests, authenticates users, and stores information in memory on the server.
 The web service provides endpoints for getting and updating the scores.
 The application also uses a couple third party endpoints to display inspirational quotes on the about page and show a random header image.

 We will use Node.js and Express to create our HTTP service.